Scientific name: Vulpes vulpes

-Food: Mostly rats, mice and voles.
+Food: Mostly rats, mice, voles, rabbits and insects.
 In towns and cities they scavenge household scraps from gardens and dustbins

 Special features: Red Foxes have been living in the UK since the last ice age.
 They are mainly nocturnal, but you can sometimes see them during daylight hours.
 Red foxes sleep in underground dens.
 The dens appear similar to badger setts but you can tell when foxes are resident by the strong musky odour at the entrance hole.